Undergraduate Research Opportunities

 Discover your passion

-Most sociology majors get experience doing sociological research in the Senior Seminar (Soci 495).
-In addition to Soci 495, the Department has a number of excellent opportunities for undergraduates to be involved in research.
+Most sociology majors get experience doing sociological research in the Sociology Capstone (SOSCI 489).
+In addition to SOCI 489, the Department has a number of excellent opportunities for undergraduates to be involved in research.

 Undergraduate Sociology Teaching and Research Students (USTARS)